libvips/php-vips/README.md

 # Experimental PHP binding for libvips

 This is an experimental PHP binding for libvips.
 Not quite done yet, but it does more or less work.

-### Examples
+### Example

 ```php
 #!/usr/bin/env php